What is DVAM? Why it Happens and How it Helps

 Domestic violence (also called intimate partner violence, domestic abuse, or relationship abuse) is a pattern of behaviors used by one partner to maintain power and control over another partner in an intimate relationship.
 It can happen to anyone at any point in a relationship.
 Domestic violence includes behaviors that physically harm, cause fear, prevent a partner from doing what they wish, or force them to behave in ways they do not want.

-Each and every October we are bringing awareness to domestic violence through the #1Thing campaign and celebrating DVAM (Domestic Violence Awareness Month).
+Each and every October, we bring awareness to domestic violence by recognizing Domestic Violence Awareness Month (DVAM).

 What is DVAM?

-Domestic Violence Awareness Month (DVAM) is held throughout the month of October as a way to bring advocates across the nation together to end domestic violence.
-Communities and advocacy organizations across the country will connect with one another in a true sense of unity to end domestic violence for good.
+Domestic Violence Awareness Month (DVAM) is held throughout October.
+DVAM brings advocates across the nation together to end domestic violence.
+Communities and advocacy organizations across the country connect with one another in a true sense of unity to end domestic violence for good.

 Why DVAM?

 DVAM is a chance for anyone and everyone – victims, survivors, advocates, supporters, and political leaders – to unite in our work to end domestic violence.
-This is a time of solidarity and support, and a time for victims and survivors to share their stories.
+This is a time of solidarity and support.
+It is also a time for victims and survivors to share their stories.

-With so many people speaking in a unified voice during the month of October about domestic violence, this raises our collective awareness about this critical issue.
+When many people speak in a unified voice about domestic violence during October, we raise our collective awareness about this critical issue.
 Only through collaboration will it be possible to end domestic violence.

 We encourage everyone to get involved and help raise awareness about domestic violence every October.
 We recognize the power that each one of us has in making a difference.

-Follow our social media accounts on Facebook, Twitter, and Instagram, tag us in your post and use the hashtag #1Thing to show your #1Thing that will end domestic violence.
+Follow our social media accounts on Facebook, Twitter, Instagram, or LinkedIn and tag us in your DVAM posts!
+Use the hashtag #HealHoldCenter or #DVAM2024 to show us what you’re doing to end domestic violence.

 Answers shouldn’t be hard to find.